Vinylango25/Covid-19-Detection-Deep-Learning/README.md

 www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset

-All the CNN architecture testedwhich includes; CustomCNN, MoblileNetV1, DenseNet169 and ResNet50,achieved an accuracy of over 93% on the test set.
+All the CNN architecture tested which includes; CustomCNN, MoblileNetV1, DenseNet169 and ResNet50,achieved an accuracy of over 93% on the test set.
 Furthermore, an ensemble  of all the models achieved an accuracy of 99%.